moove-it/jsonbox/README.md

 ```

 to start the development server on port `3000`.
 Your jsonbox instance will be running on `http://localhost:3000`.
 Alternatively you can run the application using docker with `docker-compose up`.

+### How to deploy

+The service is running in an EC2 instance with docker-compose.

+1. login via ssh `ssh ubuntu@jsonbox.cloud.exo-imaging.com`
+2. navigate to the project directory, `cd jsonbox`
+3. pull the changes with git
+4. re-build the containers `docker-compose up --build`

+## Database

+Host: jsonbox-production.cluster-cpn0ao2wjzul.us-west-2.docdb.amazonaws.com
+Port: 5432

+For security reasons the database is not public.
+In order to connect from your computer you need to do it throught the app server.

+If you want to connect from your computer directly you need to setup an SSH tunnel.
+Use the following command to create the tunnel:

+`ssh ubuntu@jsonbox.cloud.exo-imaging.com -L 27017:jsonbox-production.cluster-cpn0ao2wjzul.us-west-2.docdb.amazonaws.com:27017 -N`

+Then configure your DB client to connect to localhost port 27017.

+**Notes**:
+- Keep the terminal tab open to keep the tunnel working.
+- Forgot the where in the delete?, don't worry, we have automatic backups.

 ### LICENSE